danielcbit/apcctrl/doc/manual/manual.rst

-The first thing to do is to look at your log file, usually /var/log/messages because apcupsd writes more detailed information to the log file whenever there is an error.
+The first thing to do is to look at your log file, usually /var/log/messages because apcctrl writes more detailed information to the log file whenever there is an error.

 If you have a UPS that uses apcsmart protocol, you can manually test the